ambercouch/ac-wordpress-composer/wp-content/plugins/iq-block-country/readme.txt

 If you are sure your webhosting or yourself does not use any form of caching or proxying we recommend setting the "Override IP information" on the Home tab to REMOTE_ADDR

 Do you need help with this plugin?
-Please email support@webence.nl.
+Please email support@webence.net.

 = GDPR Information =